snadorp/ensime-sbt/README.md

 // custom settings (this is an example of adding scalariform formatting preferences):
 EnsimeKeys.additionalSExp in Compile := (additionalSExp in Compile) := ":custom-key custom-value"
 ```

-**BUG IN SBT**: see https://github.com/sbt/sbt/issues/1592 if you get any problems about `error: value enablePlugins is not a member of sbt.Project`.

 ## Usage